Presence at Sea

 If necessary, rescue operations will be carried out, but the primary aim is to support existing forms of self-organisation by the people on the boats and to urge the European coastguards to carry out their rescue duties.

 Since September 2022, Maldusa has established a station for border-monitoring and to support people reaching Lampedusa after a sea crossing.
 A social centre was opened in Palermo in April 2023.
-The set-up of the two stations was supported by medico international and Pro Asyl.
+The set-up of the two stations was supported by Medico International and Pro Asyl.

 The Mediterranean Sea is a contested space, inhabited by a variety of actors who struggle for and against freedom of movement.
 Every day, people who cross the sea, authorities who surveil and abandon them, NGOs who search and rescue, fishermen and merchant vessels crews, either attempt to defy borders or, willingly or not, reinforce them.